spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 * connect your GitHub account to a verified Epic Games account,
 * agree to the Unreal Engine End User License Agreement (EULA) and
-* accept the invitation to join the EpicGames organisation on GitHub.
+* accept the invitation to join the Epic Games organization on GitHub.

 To do this, see [Unreal's connect accounts documentation](https://www.unrealengine.com/en-US/ue4-on-github). </br>
 It only takes a few minutes to set up and includes setting up a GitHub account if you don't already have one.